December 2, 2021

 Doing it yourself can create operational and financial chaos.
 Merchants might start out thinking, “I’ll just figure it out for the UK, then see how that goes.”
 But as the complexity grows (filling out the paperwork for different countries, various tax filings, etc.), it gets wildly overwhelming.
 Often people just give up or deprioritize the project.
 The number of merchants that stopped shipping to the UK/EU over this year’s VAT changes was insane, especially considering that we expect that more countries are going to follow suit with VAT changes this year.

 These complex times are when a solution like FlavorCloud can make life (and business) so much easier.
 We take care of the entire process for you across every country, serving as your importer of record, using our tax filings, VAT numbers, everything.
 It’s as easy as installing the app or using our robust APIs (including international returns if you like).
 Your customers get the best shipping rates and see an accurate landed cost at checkout.

 To see your international sales grow in 2022, make sure you use the right data and enablement partner.

 By choosing FlavorCloud, you and your customers benefit from our cross-border shipping expertise.
-We ship to 200+ countries worldwide with a network of over 280 different carriers, automatically optimizing the best DDP rates and routes in real-time in your native cart.
+We ship to 200+ countries and territories worldwide with a network of over 280 different carriers, automatically optimizing the best DDP rates and routes in real-time in your native cart.